Japanese to romaji conversion in Tatoeba

 In the old Tatoeba, I had converted all the Japanese sentences into romaji, saved them in the database and allowed people to correct the romaji generated.
 But in the new version, I figured it wasn't worth it.
 Instead I'm just going to provide "on the fly" conversion, so you will not be able to correct a specific romaji sentence.

 The reason behind this is that there are more than 150,000 Japanese sentences.
-I if we do the math and assume that it takes an average of 10 seconds to validate a romaji sentence (validate means read + correct if necessary), that's 1 500 000 seconds spent on validating all the romaji generated by KAKASI.
+If we do the math and assume that it takes an average of 10 seconds to validate a romaji sentence (validate means read + correct if necessary), that's 1 500 000 seconds spent on validating all the romaji generated by KAKASI.
 That's about 416 hours...
 It's not that much if you have a thousand dedicated people fluent in Japanese working for you, the problem can be solved within 30 minutes.
 But Tatoeba doesn't have so much manpower and it will surely take more than 416 to gather the necessary human resources so we'll try to get the machine do the work.

 Japanese to romaji conversion softwares